Light-Wizzard/WeBookServer/README.md

-Currently I am using GitHub projects to do the heavy work like Web Server, and to make it run as a Daemon in Unix and a Windows Service in Windows, I am using QtHttpServer, and QtService by QtLabs for those jobs.
+Currently I am using GitHub projects to do the heavy work like Web Server, and to make it run as a Daemon in Unix and a Windows Service in Windows, I am using QtHttpServer by QtLabs , and QtService by QtProject for those jobs.

 * QtHttpServer:
 https://github.com/qt-labs/qthttpserver